A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

 The term is most commonly used in the context of large-scale financing transactions, where several lenders come together to form a syndicate.
 This syndicate jointly provides a syndicated loan, which may take the form of:

-Within a syndicated loan, the Lender acts primarily as a participant rather than a structuring bank.
+Within a syndicated loan, the Lender acts primarily as a participant.
+A Lender's missions are:

 1. Risk analysis